 Look for fixed rates.
 Variable interest rates can be dangerous.
 Think of a credit card that starts with 0% interest to hook you, then creeps up when you stop paying attention.
 Or an adjustable-rate mortgage (ARM) or home equity loan with manageable payments for a few years then much bigger ones after the rate adjusts.
 Don’t set yourself up to fail: Look for fixed-rate loans.

 At the end of the day, the purpose of this loan is to save you money.
 Choose the debt consolidation loan that is going to cost the least amount of money in the long term.
 Look for the lowest interest rate with a reasonable term.

-Debt consolidation has grown into an industry because people are tired of writing checks to dozens of creditors every month.
-Bill consolidation services exist simplify the headaches of monthly bills.
-You pay them one fee and they take care of everything.
+Debt consolidation has grown into an industry because people are tired of making payments to dozens of creditors every month.
+Similarly, bill consolidation services exist to simplify the headaches of monthly bills.
+You pay a bill consolidation service one fee, and they take care of everything.

 Can you trust a bill consolidation service?
-They offer guarantees that your bills will be paid on time but what if they don’t follow through?
+They offer guarantees that your bills will be paid on time, but what if they don’t follow through?
 There are no easy answers to these questions.

+Rising home values have offered a lot of debt relief to homeowners across America.
+Many have refinanced their homes to take out equity, or they have taken out a home equity loan to consolidate their bills.
 A home equity loan is just as effective for bill consolidation as a debt consolidation loan.
-Home equity lines of credit are especially helpful because they have very low interest rates and the term of the loan is usually lengthy.
+Home equity lines of credit are especially helpful because they have very low interest rates and the term of the loan is usually long.